sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 register\_file\_type(file\_type,scope)

-This is a convenience method that first calls associate\_file\_type and then registers that file\_type to a particular scope by calling associate\_scope
+This is a convenience method that first calls associate\_file\_type and then registers that file\_type to a particular scope by calling associate\_scope.

 associate\_file\_type(file\_type)

-Given a filename pattern, we register files that match to our generic text editor (uses our theme and scripting). file\_type must be either an exact filename to match, or a \*.ext extension to associate with.
+Given a filename pattern, we register files that match to our generic text editor (uses our theme and scripting). file\_type must be either an exact filename to match or a \*.ext extension to which to associate.

 associate\_scope(file\_type,scope)

-Registers a top-level scope to report back for any file whose name matches the passed in pattern.
+Registers a top-level scope to report back for any file whose name matches the passed in the pattern.
 Understands \* wildcard.
-Typical values for first arg: .yml **,** \_spec.rb, Rakefile. scope is a string our a symbol.
-Underscores are converted to spaces (so 'source.yaml' and :source\_yaml are equivalent)
+Typical values for the first arg: .yml**,** \_spec.rb, Rakefile. scope is a string or a symbol.
+Underscores are converted to spaces (so 'source.yaml' and :source\_yaml are equivalent).

 ## Scopes